What are PFAS?

 See Also: EPA - Our Current Understanding of the Human Health and Environmental Risks of PFAS

-In accordance with EPA’s Unregulated Contaminant Monitoring Rule (UCMR), TMWA participated in “UCMR3” from 2013 to 2015, which required water systems to test for six different PFAS compounds.
-No PFAS contaminants were detected in our sources from that sampling event using the reporting levels required at that time.
+TMWA participated in EPA’s Unregulated Contaminant Monitoring Rule 3 (UCMR3) from 2013 to 2015, which required water systems to test for six different PFAS compounds.
+No PFAS contaminants were detected in our sources from that sampling event using the minimum reporting levels required at that time.

-PFAS are odorless and tasteless, so to determine if levels of the chemical are present, your well must be tested.
-For more information regarding available state, local and federal resources to assist domestic well owners, please contact Northern Nevada Public Health Environmental Health Services at 775-328-2434 or Nevada Department of Environmental Protection Bureau of Safe Drinking Water at 775-687-9521.
+PFAS compounds are odorless and tasteless, so to determine if the compounds are present at detectable levels, your well must be tested.
+For more information regarding available state, local and federal resources to assist domestic well owners, click here.

 Additional Action: